Clal Insurance Enterprises Holdings Ltd Makes New Investment in Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM)

-Clal Insurance Enterprises Holdings Ltd bought a new position in Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM) in the 1st quarter, according to its most recent filing with the SEC.
-The institutional investor bought 346,000 shares of the semiconductor company’s stock, valued at approximately $41,079,000.
+Clal Insurance Enterprises Holdings Ltd purchased a new position in shares of Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM) during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor purchased 346,000 shares of the semiconductor company’s stock, valued at approximately $41,079,000.

-Several other hedge funds have also recently modified their holdings of the business.
-Benjamin F. Edwards & Company Inc. lifted its holdings in shares of Taiwan Semiconductor Manufacturing by 3.8% in the 4th quarter.
-Benjamin F. Edwards & Company Inc. now owns 1,975 shares of the semiconductor company’s stock worth $215,000 after buying an additional 73 shares during the period.
-AFT Forsyth & Company Inc. raised its position in shares of Taiwan Semiconductor Manufacturing by 3.9% in the 1st quarter.
-AFT Forsyth & Company Inc. now owns 2,410 shares of the semiconductor company’s stock worth $285,000 after acquiring an additional 90 shares in the last quarter.
-JNBA Financial Advisors raised its position in shares of Taiwan Semiconductor Manufacturing by 12.5% in the 1st quarter.
-JNBA Financial Advisors now owns 902 shares of the semiconductor company’s stock worth $107,000 after acquiring an additional 100 shares in the last quarter.
-High Pointe Capital Management LLC raised its position in shares of Taiwan Semiconductor Manufacturing by 1.8% in the 1st quarter.
-High Pointe Capital Management LLC now owns 5,626 shares of the semiconductor company’s stock worth $665,000 after acquiring an additional 100 shares in the last quarter.
-Finally, Stonebridge Capital Advisors LLC raised its position in shares of Taiwan Semiconductor Manufacturing by 3.5% in the 4th quarter.
-Stonebridge Capital Advisors LLC now owns 3,092 shares of the semiconductor company’s stock worth $337,000 after acquiring an additional 104 shares in the last quarter.
-Institutional investors and hedge funds own 17.61% of the company’s stock.
+A number of other hedge funds have also modified their holdings of TSM.
+Sanders Capital LLC raised its holdings in shares of Taiwan Semiconductor Manufacturing by 6.4% during the fourth quarter.
+Sanders Capital LLC now owns 44,058,914 shares of the semiconductor company’s stock valued at $5,179,530,000 after acquiring an additional 2,658,204 shares during the last quarter.
+Bank of New York Mellon Corp raised its holdings in shares of Taiwan Semiconductor Manufacturing by 3.0% during the fourth quarter.
+Bank of New York Mellon Corp now owns 40,759,216 shares of the semiconductor company’s stock valued at $4,444,385,000 after acquiring an additional 1,195,001 shares during the last quarter.
+WCM Investment Management LLC raised its holdings in shares of Taiwan Semiconductor Manufacturing by 3.3% during the fourth quarter.
+WCM Investment Management LLC now owns 33,404,614 shares of the semiconductor company’s stock valued at $3,642,439,000 after acquiring an additional 1,055,240 shares during the last quarter.
+Vontobel Holding Ltd. raised its holdings in shares of Taiwan Semiconductor Manufacturing by 0.8% during the first quarter.
+Vontobel Holding Ltd. now owns 20,071,365 shares of the semiconductor company’s stock valued at $2,374,041,000 after acquiring an additional 168,757 shares during the last quarter.
+Finally, Fiera Capital Corp raised its holdings in shares of Taiwan Semiconductor Manufacturing by 0.6% during the first quarter.
+Fiera Capital Corp now owns 15,902,700 shares of the semiconductor company’s stock valued at $1,880,971,000 after acquiring an additional 93,751 shares during the last quarter.
+Institutional investors own 17.61% of the company’s stock.

+Several research firms recently commented on TSM.
+Zacks Investment Research raised Taiwan Semiconductor Manufacturing from a “sell” rating to a “hold” rating in a report on Saturday, April 17th.
+Atlantic Securities began coverage on Taiwan Semiconductor Manufacturing in a report on Monday, April 19th.
+They issued a “neutral” rating for the company.
+Two investment analysts have rated the stock with a sell rating, two have given a hold rating and five have given a buy rating to the company.
+The stock presently has an average rating of “Hold” and a consensus target price of $110.60.

+Taiwan Semiconductor Manufacturing (NYSE:TSM) last released its quarterly earnings results on Thursday, April 15th.
+The semiconductor company reported $0.96 EPS for the quarter, topping the consensus estimate of $0.91 by $0.05.
+Taiwan Semiconductor Manufacturing had a return on equity of 29.55% and a net margin of 38.86%.
+The business had revenue of $12.92 billion during the quarter, compared to analyst estimates of $12.83 billion.
+Research analysts expect that Taiwan Semiconductor Manufacturing Company Limited will post 4.07 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, October 14th.
-Stockholders of record on Friday, September 17th will be paid a $0.3917 dividend.
-This is an increase from Taiwan Semiconductor Manufacturing’s previous quarterly dividend of $0.35.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, October 14th.
+Stockholders of record on Friday, September 17th will be given a dividend of $0.3917 per share.
+This is a positive change from Taiwan Semiconductor Manufacturing’s previous quarterly dividend of $0.35.
+This represents a $1.57 annualized dividend and a dividend yield of 1.32%.
 The ex-dividend date is Thursday, September 16th.
-This represents a $1.57 dividend on an annualized basis and a dividend yield of 1.32%.
-Taiwan Semiconductor Manufacturing’s dividend payout ratio is presently 41.00%.
+Taiwan Semiconductor Manufacturing’s dividend payout ratio (DPR) is currently 41.00%.

-Several research firms have recently commented on TSM.
-Zacks Investment Research raised Taiwan Semiconductor Manufacturing from a “sell” rating to a “hold” rating in a research report on Saturday, April 17th.
-Atlantic Securities initiated coverage on Taiwan Semiconductor Manufacturing in a research report on Monday, April 19th.
-They set a “neutral” rating on the stock.
-Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and five have given a buy rating to the company.
-The company currently has a consensus rating of “Hold” and a consensus target price of $110.60.

 Taiwan Semiconductor Manufacturing Company Profile